STEllAR-GROUP/hpx/docs/sphinx/manual/starting_the_hpx_runtime.rst

 Supply your own main |hpx| entry point while blocking the main thread
 =====================================================================

-With this method you need to provide an explicit main thread function named ``hpx_main`` at global scope.
+With this method you need to provide an explicit main-thread function named ``hpx_main`` at global scope.
 This function will be invoked as the main entry point of your |hpx| application on the console :term:`locality` only (this function will be invoked as the first |hpx| thread of your application).
 All